Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 > As the various assets go up in price, confidence grows that they will continue to do so...
 Since the profits to be had are amazing, everybody—including widows and orphans—eventually become aware of the incredible possibilities.
 They gradually dare to enter what used to be alien territory, trying to get a piece of the action.

-Do you remember being told by barbers, Uber drivers, personal trainers to invest in the BAT ICO?
-Do you remember the NYT article, [Everyone is Getting Hilariously Rich and You're Not](https://www.nytimes.com/2018/01/13/style/bitcoin-millionaires.html)?
+Do you remember being told by Uber drivers to invest in BAT or IOTA?
+Do you remember the New York Times article, [Everyone is Getting Hilariously Rich and You're Not](https://www.nytimes.com/2018/01/13/style/bitcoin-millionaires.html)?

 Perez recalls a quote by Bruce Nussbaum about the dotcom bubble: